FDA Import

 Filth & Extraneous Matter

 Common for spices, mushrooms, and grains.
-The FDA holds products suspected of containing "Filth" (insect fragments, rodent hairs, or sand).
-We perform Macroscopic and Microscopic Light Filth Analysis (AOAC 965.38) to prove your product meets Defect Action Levels.
+The FDA holds products suspected of containing "Filth" — insect fragments, rodent hairs, or sand.
+Macroscopic and Microscopic Light Filth Analysis (AOAC 965.38) is not currently within our PJLA scope; for Filth detentions we coordinate testing through our LAAF / ISO 17025 accredited partner laboratory network and bundle the results into a single FDA data packet.

 Illegal Food Colors & Additives